Wall Street Journal reporter Evan Gershkovich goes on trial in Russia on espionage charges

 Prisoner swap possible?

-Russia has not ruled out a prisoner exchange involving Gershkovich but says that's not possible before a verdict in his case.
+Russia hasn't ruled out a prisoner exchange involving Gershkovich but says that's not possible before a verdict in his case.
 That could be months away, because Russian trials often adjourn for weeks.
 The post-verdict prospects are mixed.

+Moscow said Wednesday that it's sent Washington "signals" about a possible prisoner swap involving Gershkovich, according to Agence France-Presse, which quotes Deputy Foreign Minister Sergei Ryabkov as telling Russian news agencies, "We have repeatedly emphasized that the US administration, which shows such interest and activity with regard to his fate, should still seriously consider the signals that they in Washington received through the relevant channels."

 Although Russia-U.S. relations are highly troubled because of the conflict in Ukraine, the Kremlin and Washington did work out a swap in 2022 that freed WNBA star Brittney Griner, who was serving a 9 1/2-year sentence for cannabis possession.